Balearean boc: Description

+It has reddish fur with a black underside, forehead, and spine.
+It also has large spiraling horns protruding from its head.

 Taxonomy

 Range

 Balearean bocs naturally occur exclusively in the Balearic Islands, and in no other area in the globe.
 They are particularly abundant in Alcúdia and Formentor.

 Habitats

 Balearean bocs are found in arid mountainous areas where they graze and browse grasses, bushes, and lichens.
 They are well adapted to their habitat, which consist of steep, rocky mountains and canyons.

 Behavior

 Balearean bocs often flee at the first sign of danger, typically running uphill, contrary to the common misconception that views them as tame.
 They are able to obtain some of their metabolic water from food, but if liquid water is available, they drink and wallow in it.